 Taipei for Digital Nomads

 Taiwan's capital Taipei has a lot to offer any digital nomad that chooses to venture here.
 It's a modern city with an exciting backdrop of mountains and hiking trails.
-It offers an extensive and affordable network of public transportation, and is clean, spacious and offers a wide array of foods.
+It offers an extensive and affordable network of public transportation, is clean, spacious, and offers a wide array of foods.

 Who is Taipei suitable for?